 (d) do and suffer all that bodies corporate may do and suffer.

-9. Membership of the Council
+9. Members of Council and appointment etc. of

 (1) The Council shall consist of 15 members appointed by the Minister of whom —

 (a) one shall be appointed on the nomination of the body known as The Soft Drink Manufacturers’ Association (W.A.);